pioui/uncertainty/README.md

 ```
 ## Uncertainty evaluation

-Calculate and Save Uncertainty for all the ``` outputs/<dataset-name>/classification/*.npy``` files
+To calculate and save uncertainties for all the ```outputs/<dataset-name>/classification/*.npy``` files, run the following command:
 ```
 python3 scripts/calculate_uncertainties.py
 ```

 ### Output structure
-The uncertainties are should be saved in the following structure
+The uncertainties should be saved in the following structure:
 ```
 uncertainty
 │